idvorkin/idvorkin.github.io/_posts/2018-03-18-being-a-great-manager.md

 First a disclaimer, Managers are professional story tellers, they lie (often by accident), look with your own eyes, ask others on the team.

-Philosophy is probably two things 1/ What/How of the team, 2/ What/How is the managers contribution.
+Philosophy is probably two things

+1. What/How of the team
+2. What/How is the managers contribution.

-What/How - What is the ideal culture.
+What/How - What is the ideal team culture.

 What/How - What is the managers part in that.